runpod/docs/docs/serverless/workers/concurrent-handler.md

     :::note

-    When building your Docker image, you must specify the platform as `linux/amd64` or it won't work on Serverless.
+    You must specify `linux/amd64` as the platform when building your Docker image for Serverless compatibility.

     :::